intel/pepc/docs/pepc-pstates.rst

    **base**, **hfm**, **P1**
       Base CPU frequency (see '--base-freq').
 Regardless of the '--mechanisms' option, all available mechanisms are tried to resolve these special values to the actual base frequency.
-   **eff**, **lfm**, **Pn**
-      Maximum CPU efficiency frequency (see '--max-eff-freq').
-Regardless of the '--mechanisms' option, the 'msr' mechanism is always used to resolve these special values to the actual maximum CPU efficiency frequency.
    **Pm**
       Minimum CPU operating frequency (see '--min-oper-freq').
 Regardless of the '--mechanisms' option, the 'msr' mechanism is always used to resolve these special values to the actual